Glasgow Introduction Walking Tour, Glasgow

 9

-St Enoch Square
+Saint Enoch Square

-9) St Enoch Square
+9) Saint Enoch Square

 A long time ago the square of today was a part of Glasgow Green by the river Clyde.
 The Green is gone, but the river flows on.
 The green had a chapel and was the burial site of Saint Thenew aka Saint Enoch, mother of Saint Kentigen, Scotland's patron saint.

 By 1860, the church's congregation had moved away from the area.
 The sheep meadow was paved over and the church was demolished in 1926 and replaced with a bus terminal and a car park.
-Today, on the site of the former hotel, adjacent to the Square, is St. Enoch Centre.
+Today, on the site of the former hotel, adjacent to the Square, is Saint Enoch Centre.
 The Centre is the largest glass-covered commercial area in Europe.

 Every year from November to December the Square is taken over by the Glasgow Christmas Market.
 Continental-style bars sell boutique beers and mulled wine in observance of the season.